 The end goal of a dropshipper is to get the buyer to place and pay for a bulk order.

 The dropshipper is just as clueless as the buyer as to the quality of the products or if it was made within reasonable ethical standards.

 Despite all its shortcomings, being a middleman is still an essential part of the economy.
 But if you want to play the role of being one, make sure that safeguards are put in place to protect you and your investment.

 After all, a true businessman will not sell a product without vouching for it.
-At least make sure that the product that you are selling is truly what it says it is.
+So at least make sure that the product that you’re selling is truly what it says it is.

-Business is more than just closing a deal and earning a profit; it is being able to deliver the product that was actually being sold.
+Business is more than just closing a deal and earning a profit; it’s being able to deliver the product that was actually being sold.